Cybersecurity is a discipline that is seeing an unprecedented rise not only in the U.S. but across the world.

 The Center for Cyber Safety and Education – This organization offers graduate and undergraduate scholarships for both online and campus students.
 Additionally, they include great scholarship opportunities for women pursuing a degree in Cybersecurity!

-Cyber Security Law Degree: Everything you need to know
+Cyber Security Law Degree: Everything you need to Know

 Cybersecurity is a field that is creating job opportunities for almost every sector.
 Being a technical whiz is not the only way you can enter the world of Cybersecurity.

-While maintenance of robust security systems and firewalls which prevent hackers from usurping information is the single most crucial element of Cybersecurity, the legal side of Cybersecurity is also something that needs professional management and guidance.
+While maintenance of robust security systems and firewalls that prevent hackers from usurping information is the single most crucial element of Cybersecurity, the legal side of Cybersecurity is also something that needs professional management and guidance.

 With the expansion of cyberspace into every area of our life and a simultaneous increase in security breaches, there is a rise in demands to secure things like Personally Identifiable Information, intellectual property, and proprietary information on the internet from people who might use these for criminal purposes.